GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/DRIVER_STACK_TOP_DOWN_AUDIT.md

 | Break/dead-time, repetition counter, complementary outputs, main output enable | Advanced-Timer-specific Driver/Codec/LL extension |
 | Raw register-image APIs | LL/diagnostic only; rejected from application Timer API |

-Use `tim_config_t` as the root structure of structures for every admitted Timer configuration domain.
-Preserve one nested structure per coherent transaction: timebase, counter, IRQ sources, PWM output, input capture, synchronization, encoder, and DMA burst.
+Use `tim_config_t` as the root structure of structures for admitted Timer base configuration.
+Preserve one nested structure per coherent base transaction, currently timebase and counter.
+IRQ-source enablement remains outside the root object so application intent is explicit through `TIM_SetIRQSources()`.
 Deferred domains are absent from the public structure and are preserved by `TIM_Config()` until admitted.
 Applications explicitly invoke `TIM_DeConfig()` when complete reset state is required.

 ### Private Helper Families by Admission State